erichs/composure/README.md

 ## What's included:

- * cite           : creates a new meta keyword for use in your functions
- * draft          : wraps last command into a new function
- * metafor        : prints function metadata associated with keyword
- * reference      : displays summary of all functions, or help for specific function
- * revise         : loads function into editor for revision
- * transcribe     : store and version a function in your ~/.composure repo
- * Ctrl-j         : 'jump' from prompt into $EDITOR
+     cite                creates a new meta keyword for use in your functions draft               wraps last command into a new function glossary            displays help summary for all functions, or summary for a group of functions metafor             prints function metadata associated with keyword reference           displays apidoc help for a specific function revise              loads function into editor for revision transcribe          store function in ~/.composure git repository Ctrl-j              'jump' from prompt into $EDITOR

 ## Installing